slejennings/Burrow-Occupant-Chemical-Profiles/README.md

     - BurrowOverlap: Y or N. Indicates whether the individual came from a burrow that had soil collected and analyzed.

-    - IS_Area: the peak area of the internal standard compounds that was added to each sample (0.5mL of 10 mg/L d8-naphthalene in 100% ethanol).
+    - IS_Area: the peak area of the internal standard compound that was added to each sample (for soil samples this compound was 0.5mL of 10 mg/L d8-naphthalene in 100% ethanol).

     - Sample_Mass: mass of the sample that was used for chemical analysis in grams.

 5)	Filename: burrow_coordinates.csv